cian-gmit-da2020/PandS-Project/README.md

 ## summary.txt
 The data in summary.txt shows some basic statistics for the data and separates them out based on species type which allows for some comparison between the 3 types.
 From the data here we can easily see that the setosa measurements vary significantly from the other two species.
 They are smaller across all 4 measurements but see the largest difference in petal length and petal width (fig.1).

 While the virginica species tends to be larger than versicolor on average across all measurements they are not as easily separated as Setosa.
-Looking at the results of the summary of both species we can see there is significant overlap in the [interquartile ranges](https://en.wikipedia.org/wiki/Interquartile_range) of the two species.
-This poses a difficult challenge if we were given unclassified flower and had to identify what species it was based it's measurements alone as many virginica and versicolor flowers could share similar values.
+Looking at the results of the summary of both species we can see there is significant overlap in the [interquartile ranges](https://en.wikipedia.org/wiki/Interquartile_range) [18] of the two species.
+This poses a difficult challenge if we were given an unclassified flower and had to identify what species it was based it's measurements alone as many virginica and versicolor flowers would share similar values.

 **fig.1**
 |Species       | sepal_length | sepal_width | petal_length | petal_width |